 For more information

-Erasmus+, is the new EU programme for education, training, youth and sport that covers the period 2014-2020.
+Erasmus+, is the new EU programme for education, training, youth and sport .
 Its main purpose is boosting skills, employability and supporting the modernisation of education, training and youth systems.

 More than 4 million people will receive support to study, train, work or volunteer abroad, including 2 million higher education students, 650 000 vocational training students and apprentices, as well as more than 500 000 going on youth exchanges or volunteering abroad.